Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 158. `hostname(config-tunnel-interface)# carrier default`
 159. `hostname(config-tunnel-interface)# nat-refresh-interval 5`
 160. `hostname(config-tunnel-interface)# exit`
-161. `hostname(config-interface-GigabitEthernetx)# exit`
+161. `hostname(config-interface-GigabitEthernetW)# exit`
 162. `hostname(config-sdwan)# exit
 163. `hostname(config)# commit`

+##### **Routing**

+164. `hostname(config)# ip route 0.0.0.0 0.0.0.0 (insert the default gateway IP used on GigabitEthernetW)` This should be the default gateway of the current WAN facing interface.
+For example, our StarLink WAN interface uses the default gateway IP of `143.105.158.1`

 ##### **Control Plane Onboarding**
-164. `hostname# show clock` - Clock will likely be in UTC format.
+165. `hostname# show clock` - Clock will likely be in UTC format.
 If time is off, adjust using next steps.
 Otherwise, skip step 168.
-165. `hostname# clock set hh:mm:ss Day Month Year` - Where `hh` is the hour (0-23), `mm` is minutes (0-59), `ss` is seconds (0-59), `Day` is the day of the month (0-31), `Month` is the full name of the month, and `Year` is the current year in the format of `YYYY`.
+166. `hostname# clock set hh:mm:ss Day Month Year` - Where `hh` is the hour (0-23), `mm` is minutes (0-59), `ss` is seconds (0-59), `Day` is the day of the month (0-31), `Month` is the full name of the month, and `Year` is the current year in the format of `YYYY`.
-166. Access the vManage GUI through a web browser on a device connected to the Control Plane network.
+167. Access the vManage GUI through a web browser on a device connected to the Control Plane network.
 For example, in the COSMIAC RAPID Lab Environment, a Laptop was physically connected to the network in which the control plane resided, so vManage was accessed through a Firefox browser through the IP of vManage on that network (Which was 10.10.0.42 for the COSMIAC-RAPID Lab Environment
-167. Hover over `Configuration` on the left side bar, and click on `WAN Edges` under the `Devices` heading.
+168. Hover over `Configuration` on the left side bar, and click on `WAN Edges` under the `Devices` heading.
 This will take you to the list of WAN Edges allocated to your Cisco SD WAN account.
-168. Generate a bootstrap config by clicking on the `...` under the `Actions` column on an available WAN Edge, and click on `Generate Bootstrap Configuration`.
+169. Generate a bootstrap config by clicking on the `...` under the `Actions` column on an available WAN Edge, and click on `Generate Bootstrap Configuration`.
-169. Ensure that for the configuration, `Cloud-Init` is the selected option.
+170. Ensure that for the configuration, `Cloud-Init` is the selected option.
 Click on the `OK` button at the bottom right of this window.
-170. Note the `uuid` and the `otp` that the bootstrap configuration generates.
+171. Note the `uuid` and the `otp` that the bootstrap configuration generates.
 This will be ***VERY IMPORTANT***.
-171. Go back to your ESXi GUI and navigate back to your current edge router.
+172. Go back to your ESXi GUI and navigate back to your current edge router.
 Log back into the router if necessary.
 Then enter the command in the following step
-172. `hostname# request platform software sdwan vedge_cloud activate chassis-number (uuid) token (otp)` For example:
+173. `hostname# request platform software sdwan vedge_cloud activate chassis-number (uuid) token (otp)` For example:
     `hostname# request platform software sdwan vedge_cloud activate chassis-number C8K-8943C275-7B78-1E88-B761-4F8045EB38A1 token e60cbdd624774ef7bd45fab8bc40c5ac`
-173. The prior command is lengthy, so **ensure** that you have the ***correct values WITHOUT any typos***.
+174. The prior command is lengthy, so **ensure** that you have the ***correct values WITHOUT any typos***.
 This will onboard the edge to the SD WAN fabric.
-174. Verify that your edge router has complete control plane connectivity using the following command:
+175. Verify that your edge router has complete control plane connectivity using the following command:
      `hostname# show sdwan control connections`